Take the in building a brighter future.

 - Water bottle(s)

-– Personal snacks (do not bring fruit)
+- Personal snacks

 - Comfortable shoes (we will be walking approximately 1 mile before we are picked up by the bus transport).